Coronavirus Job Retention Scheme (Furlough Agreement)

 What if a furloughed employee becomes sick?

-It is unlikely that an employer would be obliged to notify HMRC if a furloughed employee becomes ill.
+The Direction confirms that any subsequent period of sickness, after the original period of sickness has ended, must be disregarded which suggests that this period of sickness does not break the period of furlough leave.
 Indeed, as long as the furlough lasts there is unlikely to be any reason for the employee to even tell the employer that they have developed symptoms.

 Could someone return early from maternity or adoption leave to benefit from the furlough scheme?